ec-europa/digitec/data/events/parallel-3-it-eu-institutions.md

 venue: 'Parallel session, room to be announced'
 color: grey
 register: false
-readMore: false
+readMore: true
 order: '3'
 speakers: []
 teams: []
 ---
-15:45 - 16:00 IT Obsolescence & Beyond: Fighting the technical debt in a not-so-small organisation - challenges, enabling and vision
+15:45 - 16:00 IT Obsolescence & Beyond
+: Fighting the technical debt in a not-so-small organisation - challenges, enabling and vision

 16:05 - 16:20 Web innovation